ComputerScienceHouse/csh-eval/frontend/README.md

 ## Changing a page

-All of the pages in the frontend for the evaluations database are written in the shakespearean templating language.
-Hamlet is the HTML template language for shakespeare.
+All of the pages in the frontend for the evaluations database are written in the Shakespearean templating language.
+Hamlet is the HTML template language for Shakespeare.
 A good introduction to the language is in the [Yesod Book chapter on it][shakespeare].

 If you are just changing layout or styling, you won't have to touch any